tytydraco/yessleep/out/Candle_Light_Candle_Bright_.md

 Marie took a shaky step back, her mind racing, but the room around her had already begun to change.
 The air was thick now, dense with something ancient and malevolent.
 She tried to move, but her legs felt heavy, like they were bound to the floor.

-The candle flickered one last time before the light extinguished completely.
 The shadows that had once been mere shapes now seemed to close in around her, and the temperature in the room dropped so rapidly that her breath became visible in the air.

 Something—*someone*—was in the room with her.
 And they were far from pleased.